Also known as a Sonogram:

 Figure 11.
 Ultrasound of a simple cyst.
 This 73-year-old woman uses estrogen cream and a new mass was seen on her screening mammogram.
 On ultrasound targeted to the mammographic mass, a circumscribed (well-defined) oval anechoic (black) mass is seen, with increased echoes (whiter) deep to the mass (called “posterior enhancement”), i.e. a simple cyst, which is a benign finding.
 Cysts do not require follow-up or biopsy.
 When very large, a cyst can be aspirated (drained) if it is causing pain.

-Benefits: Physician-performed ultrasound finds an additional 3 to 4 cancers per thousand women already screened by mammographyv,vi; or tomosynthesis (3D mammography)vii automatedviii or technologist-performedix ultrasound finds 2 to 3 cancers per thousand women screened.
-More than 85% of cancers seen only on ultrasound are invasive, early stage, and node negative.
-In a prospective randomized study from Japanx, women who had screening ultrasound in addition to mammography were half as likely to have cancer detected because of a lump or other symptoms (interval cancer) before the next screen.
+Benefits: Physician-performed or technologist-performed ultrasound finds an additional 2 to 4 cancers per thousand women already screened by mammography [5-8]; or tomosynthesis (3D mammography) [9, 10].
+Similarly, automated ultrasound finds 2 to 3 additional cancers per thousand women already screened by mammography [8, 11].
+More than 85% of cancers seen only on ultrasound are invasive, early stage, and node negative [8, 12].
+In a prospective randomized study from Japan , women who had screening ultrasound in addition to mammography were half as likely to have cancer detected because of a lump or other symptoms before the next screen (known as an "interval cancer").
 Ultrasound is readily available and cost effective, though not all centers offer screening ultrasound due to a shortage of trained personnel.

-Considerations: Performing ultrasound requires experience and expertise of both the individual performing the scanning (technologist and/or radiologist) and of the radiologist who interprets the images.
+Considerations: Both the individual performing the scanning (technologist and/or radiologist) and the radiologist who interprets the images should have experience and skill in screening breast ultrasound.
 On average, ultrasound will show more areas which need follow-up than does mammography.
-Some of those “finds” will be cancer, but the vast majority, determined after further imaging or biopsy, will not be cancer (known as a “false positive”).
-In two multicenter prospective trialsv,x, 20-30% of cancers were seen only on mammography and 29-33% of cancers were seen only on ultrasound: it is important to continue mammography in addition to ultrasound screening.
+Some of those “finds” will be cancer, but the vast majority will not (known as a “false positive”).
+In two multicenter prospective trials [5, 13], 20-30% of cancers were seen only on mammography and 29-33% of cancers were seen only on ultrasound: it is important to continue mammography in addition to ultrasound screening.

-i Mendelson EB, Berg WA.
+1. Mendelson EB, Berg WA.
 Training and standards for performance, interpretation, and structured reporting for supplemental breast cancer screening.
-AJR American journal of roentgenology 2015; 204:265-268
+AJR Am J Roentgenol 2015; 204:265-268

-v Berg WA, Zhang Z, Lehrer D, et al. Detection of breast cancer with addition of annual screening ultrasound or a single screening breast MRI to mammography in women with elevated .
+5. Berg WA, Zhang Z, Lehrer D, et al. Detection of breast cancer with addition of annual screening ultrasound or a single screening MRI to mammography in women with elevated breast cancer risk.
 JAMA 2012; 307:1394-1404

-ix Berg WA, Mendelson EB.
-Technologist-performed handheld screening breast US imaging: how is it performed and what are the outcomes to date?
+7. Berg WA, Mendelson EB.
+Technologist-performed handheld screening breast US imaging: How is it performed and what are the outcomes to date?
 Radiology 2014; 272:12-27